 You are not allowed to drive in New Zealand without a licence.
-If you hold a licence and can drive in New Zealand, always remember to drive on the left hand side of the road.
+If you hold a licence and can drive in New Zealand, always remember to have your driver's license on you when driving and to drive on the left hand side of the road.
 On most of New Zealand's main roads the speed limit is 100 km/h unless a sign says a lower speed applies.
 In towns, the speed limit is usually 50 km/h unless a sign says otherwise.